jasons-archived/Raylib-ECS-Prototype/readme.md

 - the Stack is only about  `1mb` so only use `stackalloc` for small temp allocations.   anything bigger use `MemoryOwner<T>`
 - on a `x64` win10 machine, a memorypage is `4096` bytes.
 - for making instances of generic types:    `var listType = typeof(List<>).MakeGenericType(yourType)` and `Activator.CreateInstance(listType)`
+- Need to get some tips on some random c# feature?  https://goalkicker.com/DotNETFrameworkBook/DotNETFrameworkNotesForProfessionals.pdf
+  - also an algorithms book, for things like A* https://goalkicker.com/AlgorithmsBook/

 # TODO: